-ESAN PETERS Barbados
+ESAN PETERS

-Esan Peters was appointed Chief Information Officer & Managing Director, Technology & Operations, with effect from February 1, 2018.
+Esan Peters was appointed Chief Information Officer & Managing Director, Technology, Infrastructure & Innovation with effect from February 1, 2018.

-Esan is the Chief Information Officer (CIO) and Managing Director of Technology, Infrastructure & Innovation for CIBC FirstCaribbean International Bank charged with the leadership of the bank's Technology, Operations, Cybersecurity, Fraud Management and Enterprise Program Delivery, Enterprise Payments, Cards & Cash Management and Sourcing organizations.
+Esan is the Chief Information Officer (CIO) and Managing Director of Technology, Infrastructure & Innovation for CIBC Caribbean International Bank charged with the leadership of the bank's Technology, Operations, Cybersecurity, Fraud Risk Management, Enterprise Program Delivery, Enterprise Payments, Cards & Cash Management organizations.

-Esan's responsibilities include the efficient, reliable running of the bank, protecting CIBC FirstCaribbean from risks, growing the banks Payments business and proactively partnering with the bank's lines of business to accelerate growth by transforming how the bank operates in meeting clients' and team members' evolving needs.
+Esan's responsibilities include the efficient, reliable running of the bank, protecting CIBC Caribbean from risks, growing the banks Payments business and proactively partnering with the bank's lines of business to accelerate growth by transforming how the bank operates in meeting clients' and team members' evolving needs.

-Esan also has responsibility for the execution of CIBC FirstCaribbean's Digital Strategy which is focused on creating new business models and the adoption of innovative technologies to radically transformation the bank's operations and ways of working to drive enhanced client and employee experience, increased business growth and improved efficiency.
+Esan also has responsibility for the execution of CIBC Caribbean's Digital & Data Strategy which is focused on creating new business models and the adoption of innovative technologies to radically transform the bank's operations and ways of working to drive enhanced client and employee experience, increased business growth and improved efficiency.